+If you're looking to invest in gold, you may want to consider working with one of the many Gold IRA custodians available to help you manage your investments.
 With traditional IRAs, you delay paying any taxes until you withdraw the funds from your account later in retirement.
 However, with Roth IRAs, you pay taxes in advance by contributing money after taxes, and later on, when you retire, your withdrawals are tax-free (as long as your account has been open for at least five years).
 Traditional IRA contributions are tax-deductible on state and federal tax returns for the year in which you make the contribution.
-A key consideration when deciding between a traditional and a roth ira is how you think your future income (and, by extension, your income tax bracket) will compare to your current situation.
+A key consideration when deciding between a traditional and a Roth IRA is how you think your future income (and, by extension, your income tax bracket) will compare to your current situation.

 Then, when you withdraw money in the future, traditional IRAs entail tax liabilities on anything that isn't taxable (deductible contributions and investment gains), while Roth IRA withdrawals are tax-exempt.
 Most brokerage firms act as custodians of both Roths and traditional IRAs with the same minimums, fees and conditions for each.
 If you've been contributing to a traditional IRA for all those years, the government will be waiting for your part.
 The more time you have between now and retirement, the more the prospect of tax-free compound growth in a Roth IRA will stand out as a major differentiator.